oliverwehrens/locative-openhab/README.md

 +------------+    +--------------------------+    +--------------------------+    +---------+
 ```

 DSL Router runs with a DynDNS provider and forwards port 443 to Caddy.
-Caddy forards the request on a specific domain to the gateway.
+Caddy forwards the request on a specific domain to the gateway.
 This gateway triggers openhab.